 The Literacy Leadership Team meets monthly and is led by the Reading Coach.
-All information is communicated to classroom teachers via their representative on the LLT, the team leader.
-The LLT ensures that the core reading program is used effectively as a resource and is responsible for our progress in the OCPS K-12 Reading Plan.
+All information is communicated to classroom teachers via their representative on the Literacy Leadership Team (LLT), the team leader.
+The LLT ensures that the core reading program is used effectively as a resource and is responsible for our progress in the Orange County Public Schools K-12 Reading Plan.
 The Leadership Literacy Team ensures literacy needs, goals and expectations for Lake Weston are clearly defined as determined by school data.
 The Literacy Leadership Team also ensures teachers, students and parents are provided with the necessary resources and support to ensure the expectations of a sound literacy program.
 The Literacy Leadership Team will work to strengthen literacy across the curriculum and content areas, provide intervention and support for struggling readers, build and support a culture of literacy within the school and community and provide support and professional development to teachers to improve instruction.
-This year, a major initiative of the Literacy Leadership Team will be to implement Florida Standards for English and Language Arts while using the district scope and sequence and MTP documents for support and instructions.
+This year's initiative for the Literacy Leadership Team will be to continue to implement Florida Standards for English and Language Arts while using the district scope and sequence and Measure Topic Plan documents for support.
 The LLT will assist in the crosswalk of the Common Core Standards to the Florida Standards and how the programmatic series, Journeys, can be used to support and scaffold instruction so as to align with the Continuous Improvement Model and the Instructional Focus Calendar.
 Additionally, the LLT will continue to support the deliberate planning and practice of Webb's Depth of Knowledge Higher Order Thinking questions and writing in all content areas using response, process and interactive journals.

 Using summative and formative assessments, teachers will formulate small groups during the 90-minute reading block and the extended school hour, instructing students at their individual performance levels.
 Instructional staff members, with the support and guidance of Administration and the Instructional Resource Team, will participate in the Instructional Rounds process in model classrooms to support and foster highly engaged classrooms.
 Data, i-Observation, and Literacy Leadership Team Meetings will provide feedback as to needed resources and professional development supporting the goals and plans of the school-wide literacy plan.
 The Literacy Leadership Team will also work with the teachers, students, parents and community to instill a love of literature.
-The Literacy Leadership Team will host a Literacy Night for parents, students and staff in addition to Media Nights that will occur twice a week.
+The Literacy Leadership Team will host a Literacy Night for parents, students and staff in addition to the media center being open for extended time during the day.